 Built in 1456, this Mamluk Sultanate-era bathhouse is worth a quick walk through.
 It’s recently been restored, though only as a tourist attraction.
 The baths are all empty.

 One of the most notable features of the hammam is the set of round colored windows built into the domed roof.

 During the Mamluk era, there were as many as three hundred bathhouses in Cairo.
 They were places to bathe and get massages and of course, gossip.
 Traditional hammams can still be found in many Islamic countries today.

 One of the main highlights of Islamic Cairo is Bayt al-Suhaymi, situated down a quaint little alley to the east of al-Muizz.
 It was constructed between 1648 and 1797, making this one of the few surviving structures from the Ottoman era.
 And uniquely, it wasn’t a place of worship or learning, but a private residence.

 It’s now named after its final resident, Sheikh Muhammad Amin al-Suhaymi.
 Much later, in 1930, it was purchased by the Egyptian government for preservation as a cultural landmark and tourist attraction.
 More recently, it was restored in the 1990s following a devastating earthquake.

 Visitors first encounter the quaint central courtyard, or sahn.
 You can then enter and explore the various rooms and hallways on both the first and second floors.
 Clearly, everything was created with a great attention to detail.

-Interestingly, many of the rooms were designed with seasonal temperatures and sunlight in consideration.
-Therefore, the Cairo elite of the Ottoman era could live in total comfort all throughout the year in the days before air conditioning.
+Interestingly, many of the rooms were designed taking seasonal temperatures and sunlight into consideration.
+This allowed the Cairo elite of the Ottoman era to live in total comfort throughout the year.

 There’s also an additional garden to check out in the back.